 Within five business days of receipt of a written appeal, an acknowledgment letter is sent.
 This letter states that the member, provider and facility will receive a response no later than 30 days from receipt of the appeal.

-HMO, Aetna Open Access HMO, Elect Choice EPO, Aetna Open Access Elect Choice EPO members generally do not need to file claims.
+HMO, Aetna Open Access HMO, Aetna Open Access® Elect Choice EPO members:Generally do not need to file claims.
 We do not require claim forms for in-network services unless members have paid for emergency out-of-area urgent care.
 Network providers submit claims on behalf of the member.
 The claim submission process is paperless from the member's point of view when the member uses network providers.

-For QPOS, USAccess, Managed Choice POS, Aetna Open Access Managed Choice POS members: We do not require claim forms for in-network services.
+QPOS, USAccess, Managed Choice® POS, Aetna Open Access Managed Choice® POS members: We do not require claim forms for in-network services.
 Network providers submit claims on behalf of the member.
 The claim submission process is paperless from the member's point of view when the member uses network providers.

-For non-network or out-of-area services, the member must submit claims, using our standard claim form for the first submission.
+Non-network or out-of-area services: The member must submit claims, using our standard claim form for the first submission.
 Thereafter, the member may use a simplified claim submission process.
 This process involves using a tear-off, mini claim form that is located on the back of our Explanation of Benefits (EOB.)

-For Traditional Choice, members can access care through any licensed provider; there are no networks in this plan.
+Traditional Choice: Members can access care through any licensed provider; there are no networks in this plan.
 The member must submit claims, using our standard claim form for the first submission.
 Thereafter, the member may use a simplified claim submission process.
 This process involves using a tear-off, mini claim form that is located on the back of our EOB.

 The length of extension of benefits is determined by the plan selected by the employer.
 Once the extension of benefits has expired, the member is eligible for COBRA coverage.